akshatashan/TransitApp/README.md

 # Transit App
-Sample version of a Transit App as per the task specified at https://github.com/door2door-io/transit-app-task?files=1
+Sample version of a Transit App as per the task specified Extract routes from the static json file and build a simple transit app.
+The given file contains 9 routes to go from point A to point B The project displays all routes and the details of each route

 ## Prerequisites
   - JDK 8